a-sit-plus/warden-supreme/docs/docs/integration/supreme.md

     Challenge nonces are sensitive replay-protection material.
 Treat them as bearer values for their short lifetime: do not log them, do not expose them across sessions or callers, serve them only over protected transport, and bind/rate-limit callers in your HTTP layer when your service needs that context.
     Map that exception at your HTTP layer to `429 Too Many Requests` and, if useful, a `Retry-After` header.
     The cache deliberately does not implement backoff; caller-aware rate limiting needs IP, account, tenant, or device context and should live outside Warden Supreme.
-    For horizontally scaled or high-volume deployments, use a distributed TTL-backed `ChallengeValidator` instead (Redis, for example).
+    For horizontally scaled or high-volume deployments, provide a distributed TTL-backed `AttestationChallengeValidator` instead (Redis, for example).
+Its `validate(AttestationProof)` method handles both signed and hash-based proofs;
+    the deprecated `ChallengeValidator` supports signed CSRs only.

 ```kotlin
 --8<-- "Readme-Verifier-min.kt:3"